ditlef9/pst_julekalender_2021/README.md

 **About**

 This project contains solutions for xmas calendar at https://p26e.dev/.
-The solution is programmed in Kotlin.
+The solution is programmed in Kotlin.<br />
+PST xmas calendar 2020 solution is located here: https://github.com/ditlef9/pst_julekalender_2020

 **How to install**
 1. Download and install Git from https://git-scm.com/downloads